 Since 2014, LA Parks Foundation has partnered with the non-profit organization Food Forward to bring fresh produce to the local community.
 In June 2015, LAPF purchased a small electric vehicle for use during these harvests.
 Each year during harvest season, Food Forward visits the orange grove and harvests the fruit to donate to local agencies in the community.
 The 2015-2016 harvest season yielded 22,541 pounds of fruit, FoodForward's largest harvest ever, 100% of which was donated to local food banks MEND, Cooking Laboratory, Seeds of Hope, Project Angel Food, and North Hollywood Interfaith Food Pantry.

-The LA Parks Foundation continues to provide opportunities for local, not for profit food banks to bring folks on site to harvest the fruit for distribution.
+The LA Parks Foundation continues to provide opportunities for local, not-for-profit food banks to bring folks on site to harvest the fruit for distribution.
 It is our expectation that additional educational programs will occur on the site as the trees mature and other sustainable and environmental improvements are made and can be demonstrated to the community.
-The LA Parks Foundation is raising additional funds to maintain the property and pull leaking dam water immediately adjacent to the grove and establish a water containment tank on site that will provide all the irrigation needs to the grove.

 The Commonwealth Nursery at Griffith Park was a fully operational nursery from the 1920's through the 1970's, when budget cuts led to the facility's decline.
 The facility has not been operational since that time and only three partial greenhouses and dilapidated buildings remain.